-Browsing through Twitter I came across this inquiry from fellow blogger, Nelly B to us:
+Browsing through Twitter I came across this inquiry from a fellow blogger, Nelly B to us:

 What do you think about naturals who claim to have 4c hair bcuz they think their hair is unmanageable

 After writing this nice four to five sentence response to her blog post, save and see it did not post nor did I copy my profound knowledge…I decided to write a response to her question in this post.

 As a TYPE 4 NATURAL, specifically the kinkiest of the hair textures known as 4c, I have a right to give my opinion, my experience and my shade to those that want to believe their hair is like mine.
 Nelly B says in her blog article, that within the natural hair community, 4c hair is the most talked about.
 Of course, it is!
 It’s so different from the other textures of hair.
 Who else but the kinky hair girls can have a disrespectful afro one day, twist outs the next day, a tuck n roll or even a flowing in the breeze blowout?

 I used to call my hair, slave hair, the nappy, hard, out in the sun hair because I knew no better than the many other naturals that are not familiar with the texture of their hair.
 How can they be?
 Some haven’t seen what really grows from their head since they literally had baby hair.
 Not the hair you push down from your ponytail to create finger waves with, but actual soft, side of the temple baby hair…

 I know when I returned natural, my hair was soft and very manageable, mainly due to my big chop and relaxer in my hair shaft and bloodstream.
 STOP please tell me you knew that the chemicals of relaxers including the baby straightening kits travel throughout your body?
 Yea, so chemicals take some time to leave your bloodstream.
 It took my hair a full year to be visually and physically without relaxer in my system.
 Your hair strands, with constant maintenance of trims and love, will show you your true texture.